MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

 Pedals are sometimes included as part of a sim racing bundle along with a wheel base and steering wheel.
 This is often the case with more accessible and affordable products such as the Logitech G923.

-But you can purchase higher-end pedals individually such as those from Heusinkveld, who offer professional level racing pedals.
+But you can purchase higher-end pedals individually such as those from Heusinkveld, who offer professional-level sim racing pedals.

-You will often look to mount your pedals to a pedal mount which is normally part of your sim rig.
-This will allow you to be as aggressive as you need when attacking the brake pedal.
+You will often look to mount your pedals to a pedal mount which is normally part of your sim racing cockpit.
+Once mounted to a sim rig, you can press the racing pedals as hard as required without worrying about them moving across the floor or coming loose.

 Much like wheel bases and steering wheels, sim racing pedals also come in a variety of different formats with a range of differing technology.

 These technologies normally refer to the way the forces and inputs are measured.
-You can purchase pedals with much more advanced technology which produce more realistic input, but the more high-end you go, the more the price will increase.
+You can purchase the best sim racing pedals with much more advanced technology which produces more realistic input, but the more high-end you go, the more the price will increase.

 The different types of sim racing pedals are;